 What is FOIA?

 It is the public policy of the District of Columbia that all persons are entitled to full and complete information regarding the affairs of government and the official acts of those who represent them.
-Enacted in 1973, the District’s Freedom of Information Act (FOIA) was designed to “pierce the veil of administrative secrecy and to open agency action to the light of public scrutiny.”
-The Act gives any person the right to request a document in any form prepared, owned, used, in the possession of and retained by a public body.
-(View the full statute: DC Official Code §§2-531 through 538).
+Effective March 1977, the District’s Freedom of Information Act (FOIA) was designed to “pierce the veil of administrative secrecy and to open agency action to the light of public scrutiny.”
+The Act gives any person the right to request a document in any form prepared, owned, used, in the possession of or retained by a public body.
+(View the full statute: D.C.
+Official Code § 2-531 et. seq.).
 When FOIA requests are submitted, agencies are required to make a reasonable search for records.
 District government agencies are required to report annually to the Secretary of the District of Columbia and the Council of the District of Columbia FOIA disclosure activities for the previous fiscal year.
 View FOIA reports.

 What documents are exempt from disclosure?

 There are certain categories of documents which public bodies are prohibited from disclosing.
-If your request for documents falls into one of the 14 enumerated categories of exemptions (DC Official Code §2-534), your FOIA request may be denied.
+If your request for documents falls into one of the categories of exemptions set forth in the D.C.
+Code (DC Official Code §2-534), your FOIA request may be denied.